SHOULD YOU GO PRIVATE OR PUBLIC FOR YOUR PREGNANCY AND THE BIRTH OF YOUR BABY?

 HCF has agreements with many private hospitals and has negotiated ‘known-gap or no-gap’ services with doctors across Australia to help minimise your in-hospital out-of-pocket costs.

 When you meet with your chosen obstetrician, ask for a detailed breakdown of all costs they can foresee for your pregnancy, birth and postnatal care.
-This will help you understand what your health insurance will cover, what Medicare rebates you can expect and what your out-of-pocket costs are likely to be (see What isn’t covered below).
+This will help you understand what your health insurance will cover, what Medicare rebates you can expect and what your out-of-pocket costs are likely to be.
+(Learn more about the potential costs of vaginal and caesarean birth.)

 To be covered for pregnancy and birth, HCF members need to have an appropriate level of cover (such as the My Family or My Family Plus packages, or Premium Hospital) and have served a 12-month waiting period.
 If you have extras cover (which the My Family packages include) you’ll also be able to claim for a range of support services, including childbirth education classes, physiotherapy and pregnancy compression garments.